FoundUPS

 Fᵢ/Agent/Epoch

-Press Start to begin earning.
+Press Start to begin building.
 Adjust agents and venture type to see how the S-curve and CABR score affect token distribution.

 Early Advantage Calculator

-When would you join this FoundUP$?
+When would you join this FoundUPS venture?
 Slide to see how entry timing affects your reward.

 5%